CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

     ![](./images/bot4(1).png)

-1. In the overview pane for your bot, select the **Test in Web Chat** page, and wait until the bot displays the message **Hello and welcome!** (it may take a few seconds to initialize).
+1. In the overview pane for your bot, select the **Test in Web Chat** page, and wait until the bot displays the message **Hello and welcome!** (It may take a few seconds to initialize).

    ![](./images/bot5(1).png)